Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

 With the analysis of the two-point correlator data understood, we move on to matrix-element estimates incorporating the three-point correlator. \Cref{fig:lattice:gsme} shows the Lanczos estimate $J^{(m)}_{00}$ of $\braket{0|\bar{s}s|0})_b$, the bare forward matrix element of the strange scalar current in the nucleon, as compared to effective matrix elements defined with summation and power iteration.
-As immediately apparent, Lanczos provides a clear signal across the full range of $m$, with no exponential SNR decay.
+As immediately apparent, Lanczos provides clear signals across the full range of $m$, with no exponential SNR decay.
+However, bootstrap median estimators for $J^{(m)}_{00}$ show a qualitatively similar pattern of large correlations at large $m$ as for $\lambda^{(m)}_0$ as seen in \cref{fig:lattice:corrs}, although large correlations do not appear until somewhat larger $m$ in the matrix element case.
 The summation and power-iteration estimates are less noisy than Lanczos for small $t$ but break down after $t \gtrsim 20$.
-The fit of the Lanczos estimate is $\approx 7$ times more precise than the estimates with particular $m$ (on average).

 \Cref{fig:lattice:gsme} shows several indications that Lanczos provides better control over excited-state effects than either other method, as expected from the analyses of \cref{sec:noiseless} and \cref{sec:attack}.
-The value of Lanczos estimates stabilizes after $m \approx 5$, corresponding to $t \approx 9$, where both the other estimators still show clear indications of large excited-state effects.
+The value of Lanczos estimates stabilizes within error after $m \approx 8$, corresponding to $t \approx 15$, where both the other estimators still show clear indications of large excited-state effects.
 Before losing signal, the cleaner power iteration estimator may be read as suggesting an asymptote at an incompatible, smaller value than the one found by Lanczos.
 The analyses in the noiseless case suggest that this behavior is most likely deceptive and that power iteration remains contaminated by excited states.
 The summation estimator loses signal before achieving any convincing plateau, but suggests a value compatible with Lanczos or slightly greater.
-It is interesting to note that this ordering of values---power iteration, Lanczos, then summmation---is the same as observed in the example of \cref{sec:noiseless}.
-The fit to Lancos data is shown in the ratio plot of \cref{fig:lattice:data}; the substantial extrapolation from the data is another indication of large excited-state effects.
+It is interesting to note that this ordering of values---power iteration, Lanczos, then summation---is the same as observed in the example of \cref{sec:noiseless}.
+The Lanczos estimate at maximal $m=48$ is shown in the ratio plot of \cref{fig:lattice:data}; the substantial extrapolation from the data is another indication of large excited-state effects.